How to Install a UK eSIM: Guide for iPhone and Android

 For future trips, take a screenshot of the QR code and save it somewhere accessible (in a photo album, a cloud folder, or email it to yourself).
 A screenshot works exactly the same as the original QR code.

+Can I use a UK eSIM and my home SIM at the same time?
 Yes, this is one of the main advantages of eSIMs.
 Modern phones with eSIM support are designed to run multiple lines simultaneously.
 Your physical home SIM can handle calls and texts while your UK eSIM provides data.

 Just make sure you set your UK eSIM as the default data line in your phone’s settings.
 Otherwise, your phone might try to use your home carrier’s roaming data, which would be much more expensive.
-For a full walkthrough, see the dual SIM section above or our UK eSIM dual SIM setup guide.
+For a full walkthrough, see the dual SIM section above or the UK eSIM dual SIM setup guide.

+How do I know which network my eSIM profile is connected to?
 On iPhone, the carrier name appears at the top left of the screen next to the signal bars.
 If you have multiple lines active, it shows the primary line’s carrier by default.
 To see which carrier your eSIM profile is using, go to Settings > Cellular > [your UK eSIM label] — the current network name is displayed there.

 On Android, the carrier name typically appears in the status bar.
 For more detail, go to Settings > About Phone > Status > SIM Status and select your UK eSIM.